prometheus/prometheus/docs/migration.md

-# Prometheus 2.0 Migration Guide.
+# Prometheus 2.0 migration guide

-In line with our [compatibility promise](TODO), the Prometheus 2.0 release contains a number of backwards incompatible changes.
+In line with our [stability promise](https://prometheus.io/blog/2016/07/18/prometheus-1-0-released/#fine-print), the Prometheus 2.0 release contains a number of backwards incompatible changes.
 This document aims to offer guidance on migrating from Prometheus 1.8 to Prometheus 2.0.